GoogleCloudPlatform/cpp-samples/getting-started/gke/README.md

 # Output: Updating instance...done.
 ```

-We can now index a prefix with a few million objects of objects, in our tests
+We can now index a prefix with a few million objects of objects.
+In our tests
 this completed in a little over an hour.

 ```sh